There are many opportunities in the UBC Faculty of Arts to develop as an individual, a scholar, a leader, and a professional. This guide offers:

 You’re on the home stretch, but have you met the academic and involvement goals you aspired to?
 It’s never too late to start building up experience that will help prepare you for life after graduation.

 - Check that you are registered in a Research Component course, if you have not yet completed one.
 This course is needed to meet the Writing and Research Requirement.

 - Consult Degree Navigator and register in all the outstanding courses you need to complete your degree.

 - Let us know that you plan on graduating by completing the grad application on the Student Service Centre (SSC).

 - Follow the grad checklist.

 - What can you do with your Arts degree?
-What can’t you do?
-Explore the variety of career paths that your specialization could lead to by visiting the What Can I Do With My Major? webpages.
+Explore the variety of career paths by visiting the What Can I Do With My Major? webpages.

-- Feeling uneasy about securing work after graduation?
-Attend and be inspired at employer events and career prep workshops hosted by the Centre for Student Involvement + Careers.
+- Feeling uneasy about getting work after graduation?
+Attend employer events and career prep workshops at the Centre for Student Involvement + Careers.

 - Apply your academic knowledge outside of the classroom, by signing up or a Community-Based Experiential Learning (CBEL) course or project.

-- Take over the reins of learning by suggesting a course not currently at UBC through Student-Directed Seminars.
-With the help of a professor, you’ll lead the course and will be able to tailor the course to your own academic interests.
+- Spearhead and facilitate your own Student-Directed Seminar.
+With the help of a professor, you’ll lead and tailor the course to your own academic interests.

-- Ask your professors about research opportunities within your department.
-You never know what projects they may be working outside of their lecture hours.
+- Ask your professors about research opportunities in your department.

 - Remember that brilliant research paper you wrote?
-Apply to present that paper at the Multidisciplinary Undergraduate Research Conference (MURC) or submit it to an undergraduate journal for publication.
+Apply to present it at the Multidisciplinary Undergraduate Research Conference (MURC) or submit it to an undergraduate journal for publication.